 MASEN DAVIS – SUSTAINABLE FINANCING FOR KEY POPULATIONS, 52ND UNAIDS PCB

-The 52nd UNAIDS Proramme Coordinating Board (PCB) thematic segment topic was “Priority and key populations especially transgender people, and the path to the 2025 targets: Reducing health inequities through tailored and systemic responses,” and took place on 28 June 2023.
+The 52nd UNAIDS Programme Coordinating Board (PCB) thematic segment topic was “Priority and key populations especially transgender people, and the path to the 2025 targets: Reducing health inequities through tailored and systemic responses,” and took place on 28 June 2023.
 Below you can read the full intervention delivered by Masen Davis during the panel discussion 3: Sustainable financing for key populations and community-led responses.
 Find the full agenda online.

 Good afternoon.
 My name is Masen Davis, and I serve as the Executive Director of Funders Concerned About AIDS (FCAA).